List of chromosomes

 more neurons?

-TKTL1: a mutation present in this gene in modern humans seems to drive greater neuron growth than does an ancient hominin version present in Neanderthals and non-human primates.
+TKTL1: a variation present in this gene in modern humans seems to drive greater neuron growth than does an ancient hominin version present in Neanderthals and non-human primates.

 Gender and COVID-19